Welcome Message

 Minimum Wage Commission

-Note: The adoption of the formula for deriving the SMW rate was one of the recommendations in the Commission’s study on enhancing the review mechanism of SMW in 2023.
+Note: The adoption of the formula for deriving the SMW rate was one of the recommendations in the Commission’s study on enhancing the review mechanism of SMW in 2023, and approved by CE in Council in 2024.